Dallas Stars Foundation History

 The Dallas Stars Foundation’s official date of qualification was August 20, 1998.

 After a year of fundraising and creating public awareness of its existence, the Dallas Stars Foundation was able to donate its first round of grants to local charities in the fall of 1999.
 The Dallas Stars Foundation’s most rewarding activity is being able to make a positive difference in children’s lives and provide them with life-impacting opportunities they would not otherwise have.
 The Foundation continues to distribute monetary grants on an annual basis to various local children’s charities.
-The Foundation has awarded more than $2.75 million to these charities since the first round of grants were donated.
-These charitable grants focus on a myriad of worth causes such as medial and other basic needs for disadvantaged youth, educational and social issues, family support, and crisis intervention.
+The Foundation has awarded more than $4 million to these charities since the first round of grants were donated.
+These charitable grants focus on a myriad of worthwhile causes such as medical and other basic needs for disadvantaged youth, educational and social issues, family support, and crisis intervention.

 In 2006 the Dallas Stars Foundation announced a $250,000 pledge to match a similar pledge made by Love for Children, Inc. to the Children’s Legacy hospital.
 The $250,000 gift is the largest in history for the Dallas Stars Foundation.
 The combined $500,000 pledge funded a 1,282 square-foot family great room in the new pediatric hospital divided into three areas: a play area, a study and a family room.
 The play area allows each child to play at will and socialize, while temporarily escaping the constraints of their visit.